Ikebukuro West Gate Park

 Ikebukuro West Gate Park (池袋ウエストゲートパーク), usually referred to by its initials IWGP, is a series of urban mystery novels by Ira Ishida.
-It was adapted into a drama television series directed by Tsutsumi Yukihiko.
+It was adapted into a drama television series directed by Yukihiko Tsutsumi.
 The television drama then got a manga adaptation.
 An anime television series adaptation of the original novel by Doga Kobo aired from October to December 2020.

 Plot

 The series revolves around 20-year-old Makoto, who frequently gets involved in highly dangerous situations, usually against his own judgment.